 - Maintain up to date knowledge regarding safe sleeping practice and communicate this information to Educators and families.

 - Ensure that sleeping infants are closely monitored and that all sleeping children are within hearing range and observed.
-This involves checking/inspecting sleeping children at regular intervals and ensuring that they are always within sight and hearing distance of sleeping and resting children so they can easily monitor a child’s breathing and the colour of their skin.
+This involves checking/inspecting sleeping children at regular intervals (every 10 minutes we need monitored and record it), and ensuring that they are always within sight and hearing distance of sleeping and resting children so they can easily monitor a child’s breathing and the colour of their skin.